 What is a VPS?

 A virtual private server (VPS) is a computer, much like the one you use at home.
 It can install and run any type of software, just like your computer.
 A VPS is used primary to host websites and provide a reliable hosting solution.
+Configure it the way you want, a VPS lets you do whatever you need it to do.
+The benefits of a VPS are many, but chief among is freedom.

 A virtual private server is hosted online and runs a dedicated operating system, usually accessed through a paid subscription.
 The main server is divided into several virtual compartments, each of which functions independently from the others.
 Each of those units acts as a private server for one end user.